steve-crouch/workshop-template/README.md

     Editing hints are embedded in `_config.yml`,
     and full instructions are in [the customization instructions][customization].

-5. Edit the `schedule.md` file to edit the schedule for your upcoming workshop, and possibly the `who.md` file which describes who should attend, and the `intro.md` file if you need to change the introductory paragraph.
+5. Edit the following files to match the needs of your workshop:

+    - `schedule.md` -  schedule for your upcoming workshop
+    - `who.md` - describes who should attend
+    - `intro.md` - introductory paragraph describing the workshop

     These files are located in the `_includes` directory, make sure to choose the one from the appropriate `dc` (Data Carpentry workshop), `crs` (Computational Research Skills), or `swc` (Software Carpentry) subdirectory.

+6. Edit the `prerequisites.md` file, ensuring the instructions to install software appropriate for your workshop are uncommented.

 ### Working locally